Bobbu/nextjs-cognito-app-shell/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Other things to consider:

+1. I tried bringing the project up to what was now the @Latest of both Next and React, but failed miserably, and ended up rolling back to Next.js 14.1.4.
+I suspect there will be some vulnerabilities whihc will drive another try.
+All I can say is that flexible Auth is a bear and a huge time sync.

+1. Be sure to change out the public/logo-light.png and public/logo-dark.png with your preferred logos.

+1. The Contact Us page is set up but not wired.
+A future improvement might be to optionally set up SES on the same AWS account to be able to have it wired and ready to go once a project is established.

+1. The theme is still a bit scraggly, left over form the Vercel Next Tutorial.
+I think it deserves some super clean-up and standardizing so that all the page and layout files don't have a bunc hof Tailwind in them.
+As nice as Tailwind is, no one wants to read 20 or so class modifiers when just rrying to get a functional layout.

+1. One place the theme is a mess is the dashboard sidenav, when on a small screen, does not go hamburger and instead goes permanently stacked and visible.
+Yuck.
+Another big todo, but of course, perhaps people don't want a dashboard so it might not be an issue.

 ## Learn More